-Construction professionals should strive to be leaders, team players, and hard workers.
+All individuals should strive to be leaders, team players, and hard workers.
 However, job titles often lead to an assumption of skills, or those that are expected because of a position.
-For example, a firm owner or superintendent may be expected to exhibit stronger leadership skills than a worker.
+For example, a firm owner or superintendent may be expected to exhibit stronger leadership skills than a laborer.
 But in reality, the workforce thrives best when everyone is leading, communicating, and striving to do their best.

 A combination of soft skills and technical knowledge contribute to a well-rounded and successful workforce.
 Learning and enhancing soft skills will ensure a lengthy construction career and can help individuals climb through the ranks of the industry.